CarlosRodrigues/postgresql-training/README.md

-# postgresql-training
-Postgresql for developers - performance optimizations and common pitfalls
+# PostgreSQL for developers
+## Performance Optimizations and Common Pitfalls

+@crodriguesPT